Free Case Evaluation

 Waymo is owned by Alphabet, a subsidiary of Google, and has been at the forefront of self-driving technology for years.
 They have accumulated millions of miles, so it’s no surprise that there have been accidents.

-In 2022 Waymo partnered with Uber to integrate their autonomous driving technology into Uber’s ride-sharing and delivery platforms.
+In 2022, Waymo partnered with Uber to integrate its autonomous driving technology into Uber’s ride-sharing and delivery platforms.
 The initial launch of this partnership was in Phoenix, Arizona and their robotaxis have now expanded to Los Angeles and San Francisco.

 General Motors (GM) and Cruise Accidents